equinor/dlisio/README.md

 ## Installation ##

 dlisio supplies pre-built python wheels for a variety of platforms and architectures.
-The wheels are hosted through [PyPi](https://pip.pypi.io) and can be installed with:
+The wheels are hosted through [Python Package Index PyPi](https://pip.pypa.io) and can be installed with:

 ```bash